Fabio Lanzoni: Goose incident

 On March 30, 1999, an event occurred that became popularly known as Lanzoni's "goose incident."
 During a promotional event, Lanzoni was seated in the front row for the inaugural ride of the Apollo's Chariot roller coaster at Busch Gardens Williamsburg.
 He was accompanied by more than 30 women dressed as Greek goddesses.
 Once the ride had accelerated to 73 miles per hour, Lanzoni claims a flock of hundreds of geese flew by and one of the geese was sucked into the ride.
 The goose died, and Lanzoni disembarked from the ride with blood on his face.
 Multiple reporters alleged that Lanzoni was hit in the face by a goose.
 The only video that exists was filmed from the ride entrance.
 There was an on-ride camera, but Lanzoni claims the camera was never found.
-Lanzoni's injury required three stitches on his nose.
+Lanzoni's injury required a lot of stitches on his nose.
 Some sources claim the incident represented a paradigm shift in Lanzoni's career.
 On The Morning Show in 2021, Lanzoni clarified the situation:Actually, the bird hit the camera, and a piece of the metal of the camera flew and cut the bridge of [my] nose.
 And that was a miracle.
 But... they were afraid of me suing Budweiser, and so they blamed it on a bird.
 But actually, the bird hit the camera.
 The bird never hit my face...
 I was very fortunate, very lucky because I needed one stitch.